-Our process complies with the key Global guidelines from
+Our process complies with the key global guidelines from,

-- IAP (Indian Academy of Pediatrics)
+• IAP (Indian Academy of Pediatrics).

-Human milk components in fresh mother’s milk after freezing and pasteurization vs. formula and special formula
+Human milk components in fresh mother’s milk after freezing and pasteurization Vs. formula and special formula

-|Components||Mother’s milk from the breast||After freezing and pasteurization||Formula||Special Formula||Functions|
+|Components||Expressed breast milk (EBM)||After freezing and pasteurization||Formula||Special Formula||Functions|

-|IgA and SlgA||100||67-70||0||0||Infant’s do not produce SlgA until 6-9 months; active against Polio, Coxsackievirus, Herpes, CMV, RSV, Rubella and Rotavirus.|
+|IgA and SlgA||100||67-70||0||0||Infant’s do not produce SlgA until 6-9 months; active against Polio, Coxsackievirus, Herpes, CMV, RSV, Rubella, and Rotavirus.|

-|IgM||100||100||0||0||Active against CMV, RSV and Rubella.|
+|IgM||100||100||0||0||Active against CMV, RSV, and Rubella.|

-|IgG||100||66-70||0||0||Active against CMV, RSV and Rubella.|
+|IgG||100||66-70||0||0||Active against CMV, RSV, and Rubella.|

-|Lactoferrin||100||27-43||0||0||Protein that binds iron required by many bacteria and thus slows bacterial growth.|
+|Lactoferrin||100||27-43||0||0||The protein that binds iron required by many bacteria and thus slows bacterial growth.|

 |Lysozyme||100||75||0||0||Enzymes that break bacterial cell walls, destroying them.|